taoong/mia-empathy/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Building and running the App via Docker.
+## Building and running the App via Docker

 >[Docker](https://www.docker.com/products/docker-desktop) is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 We have also included a sample Docker setup to enable you to run a local copy of the Empathy tool on any computer running Docker Desktop.

-This will still require you follow the steps for setting up a Firebase App and Database. ([See above](#hosting-your-own-database-via-firebase)))
+This will still require you follow the steps for setting up a Firebase App and Database. ([See above](#hosting-your-own-database-via-firebase))

 The following files and configuration can be used to get you started, they should not require editing on your part.